rechrtb/RepRapFirmware/src/Movement/Axis and drive allocation and release.md

    If we are definitely going to stop, we needn't update endpoints.
 Otherwise, we must set the endpoint in the DDA ring in which moves have been thrown away to the endpont of the last completed move.

 Common operations:
-- Changing the deemed positions of some axes/drives, requiring endpoints to be adjusted on ownding DDARings, DMs and lastKnownEndpoints.
+- Changing the deemed positions of some axes/drives, requiring endpoints to be adjusted on owning DDARings, DMs and lastKnownEndpoints.
    Called during initialisation (but no drives are owned) Called by G92 (at least the affected drives are owned) Called when homing moves change the assumed machine coordinates